despair86/lokinet-builder/contrib/lokinet-bootstrap-winnt/README.md

 - mbedtls 2.13.0 or later, for both host and windows
 - wget for host (to download Netscape CA bundle from cURL website)
+- Also included is a patch that can be applied to the mbedtls source to enable features like AES-NI in protected mode, plus some networking fixes for win32

 native build: